commit-live-students/help-center/Commit.live IDE information and troubleshooting tips.md

 This means one of two things:

-1. Your not in lesson directory.
-Go to lesson directory by runing `cd ~/Workspace/code/<lesson-name>`
+1. You are not in lesson directory.
+Go to lesson directory by running `cd ~/Workspace/code/<lesson-name>` in terminal

 or